mmzdouc/FERMO/wiki_pages/Scores.md

 ### Overview

-This Wiki page gives an overview of the different scores that are calculated and used in FERMO to support feature inspection and prioritization.
-In total, there are five scores, of which two (Diversity and Specificity scores) are used in the **sample table** element, and three (Convolutedness, Novelty, and Bioactivity scores) are used as filters in the **filter and download panel** and **sample chromatogram view** elements.
+This Wiki page gives an overview of the different scores that are calculated and used in FERMO to support molecular feature inspection and prioritization.
+Diversity, Specificity, and Mean Novelty scores are used in the **sample table** element.
+Novelty and the QuantData scores are used as filters in the **filter and download panel** and **sample chromatogram view** elements.

 For the **sample table** element: